 \section{Related Works}

-Many researchers have conducted extensive research on COVID-19 from different perspectives.
-In this section, we mainly present a review of relevant studies that explored the spatiotemporal distributions of COVID-19.
+Many scientists have researched COVID-19 from different perspectives.
+In this section, we primarily present a review of relevant studies that explored the spatiotemporal distributions of COVID-19.

-To explore the spatiotemporal distribution of COVID-19 is mainly to summarize the spread law of COVID-19, to provide the basis for the prevention and control of COVID-19.
-In the early stage of the epidemic, a large number of studies have been conducted based on patient confirmed data.
-For example, Zhang et al. \cite{b26} analyzed the epidemiological characteristics of COVID-19 in February 2020 based on patient confirmed data and reported the spatial distribution of COVID-19 at the early stage in China.
-Hu et al. \cite{b27} collected global patient confirmed data from different scales and established a data repository to provide data support for research related to the spatiotemporal distribution of COVID-19.
-Wang et al. \cite{b28} used spatiotemporal scanning statistics to detect the hotspots of new cases every week, based on the confirmed cases of COVID-19 at the county level in the United States, thereby characterizing the incidence trend of COVID-19.
-Zhang et al. \cite{b29}] compared the spatiotemporal characteristics between COVID-19 and SARS at the provincial level, thereby revealing the spread of the COVID-19.
-Sun et al. \cite{b30} analyzed regional spatiotemporal changes of the epidemic, based on the daily new cases in 250 regions of South Korea, thereby evaluating South Korea’s containment strategy.
+To explore the spatiotemporal distribution of the disease is mainly to summarize the spread law of COVID-19 to provide the basis for prevention and control.
+In the early stage of the epidemic, many studies were conducted based on patient confirmed data.
+For example, Zhang et al. \cite{b18} analyzed the epidemiological characteristics of COVID-19 in February 2020 based on patient confirmed data and reported the spatial distribution of COVID-19 early-on in China.
+Hu et al. \cite{b19} collected global patient confirmed data from different scales and established a data repository to provide data support for research related to the spatiotemporal distribution of COVID-19.
+Wang et al. \cite{b20} used spatiotemporal scanning statistics to detect the hotspots of new cases every week, based on the confirmed cases of COVID-19 at the county level in the United States, thereby characterizing the incidence trend.
+Further, Zhang et al. \cite{b21} compared the spatiotemporal characteristics between COVID-19 and SARS at the provincial level, thereby revealing the spread of COVID-19.
+Sun et al. \cite{b22} analyzed the regional spatiotemporal changes of the epidemic based on the daily new cases in 250 regions of South Korea, thereby evaluating South Korea’s containment strategy.